The skills you gain through studying English are marketable in most job sectors. Read on for inspiration on where you could use your degree

 Work experience

-As English is a non-vocational degree, it's important to include skills developed outside your study on your CV.
+As English is a non-vocational degree, it's important to include skills developed outside of your course on your CV.

-If you have a particular career in mind, apply for relevant work placements and summer internships to get some practical experience and to find out whether you would enjoy the role, and to build up a network of contacts.
-Opportunities will be advertised on company websites, on sector job sites, careers service websites and in national newspapers.
+If you have a particular career in mind, apply for relevant work placements and summer internships to get some practical experience and build up a network of contacts.
+This experience will also help you decide whether you would enjoy the role.
+Opportunities will be advertised on company websites, on sector job sites, careers service websites and in the national and specialist press.
 For experience with smaller companies, you may have to approach them directly.

 Search for placements and find out more about work experience and internships.